-Looking for a great family destination that’s still a little undiscovered?
+Looking for a great family destination that's still a little undiscovered?
 There are lots of fun things to do in Morro Bay, California.

 My family visited Morro Bay, California during Spring Break.
 The weather was cool, but pleasant.
 We found a great variety of fun family activities, and this was one of our best wildlife trips ever.